basacul/GCDCourseProject/CodeBook.md

 | fBodyBodyGyroJerkMag.mean.. |  Mean frequency of the body's jerk gyroscope measurement magnitude
 | fBodyBodyGyroJerkMag.meanFreq.. |
 | angle.tBodyAccMean.gravity. | Mean time of the body's angular gravity acceleration
-| angle.tBodyAccJerkMean..gravityMean. | Mean time of the angular acceleration of the body's jerk acceleration and mean gravity
+| angle.tBodyAccJerkMean..gravityMean. | Mean time of the angular acceleration of the body's jerk acceleration with the mean of the gravity
-| angle.tBodyGyroMean.gravityMean. | Mean time of the angular acceleration of the body's gyroscope measurement and mean gravity
+| angle.tBodyGyroMean.gravityMean. | Mean time of the angular acceleration of the body's gyroscope measurement with the mean of the gravity
 | angle.tBodyGyroJerkMean.gravityMean. | Mean time of the angular acceleration of the body's jerk gyroscope measurement and mean gravity
 | angle.X.gravityMean. | Mean of the angular gravitiy acceleration in the x-axis
 | angle.Y.gravityMean. | Mean of the angular gravitiy acceleration in the y-axis